 - The crop gets simple, natural ventilation.

-- It’s cost effective, because sunlight is free.
+- It’s cost-effective because sunlight is free.

 - Yields can be much higher and plants much larger in comparison to indoor planting.

-- You can earn more, if your intention is to start a business.
+- You can earn more if your intention is to start a business.

 - Weed grown in a natural growth environment is much healthier according to some people.

 - You have no control over the light exposure.
-Proper light cycles is one of the most important factors in the production and quality of weed.
+Proper light cycles are one of the most important factors in the production and quality of weed.
 Too much or too little light can damage your crop and its yield.